kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 ## Dependencies

-At the [Releases](https://github.com/kazurayam/TestSuiteAdvisor/releases) page, you can download the jar of `TestSuiteAdvizor-x.x.x.jar`.
+At the [Releases](https://github.com/kazurayam/TestSuiteAdvisor/releases) page, you can download the jar of `TestSuiteAdvisor-x.x.x.jar`.
 You want to copy that jar into your project's `Drivers` folder.

 TestSuiteAdvisor internally depends on the [ExecutionProfilesLoader](https://github.com/kazurayam/ExecutionProfilesLoader/releases) project's jar.
 You want to copy the jar into your project's `Drivers' folder as well.